-fites must carry a warning label,

-A graduate of the UC Davis enol. s

-ogy program, the Harvard Univer. g

-sity of Winemaking schools, Schu. t

-macher said he had to blaze a new e winemaking that didn't path in
+fites must carry a warning label.
+A graduate of the UC Davis enol- s ogy program, the Harvard Univer-sity of winemaking schools, Schu- ti macher said he had to blaze a new e path in winemaking that didn't rely on chemicals.